Penson122/personal-blog/_posts/2020-10-27-outages-happen.md

 ## Retro

 All in all it took longer to deconstruct the outage and turn it into a post than it took to resolve it.
 Luckily as this had all been on the same host the docker volumes had stuck around.
-If these were on ephemeral hosts I would have lost these volumes and i'd have had to wait an entire week to get the site back to https.
+If these were on ephemeral hosts I would have lost these volumes and I'd have had to wait an entire week to get the site back to https.
 I suppose at that point I really would have had to hang my head in shame and host the site as http for the time being.

 Luckily, in my laziness I hadn't torn down the host yet.
 I will need to do so soon when I write terraform for the digital ocean environment.
 Hopefully this will remind me to take backups before I delete it all.